In consideration of the performers and those seated around you, please silence and dim the brightness on your device.

 CAMILLE SAINT-SAËNS

 Saint-Saëns was a French composer, pianist, and organist whose long career spanned the Romantic era into the early 20th century.
 A musical prodigy, he gave his first public performance at age ten and was admired for his technical skill and elegant style.
-Saint-Saëns composed in nearly every genre — symphonies, concertos, chamber music, and opera.
+Saint-Saëns composed in nearly every genre—symphonies, concertos, chamber music, and opera—and is perhaps best known for The Carnival of the Animals, Danse Macabre, and his Organ Symphony

 This activity is made possible by the voters of Minnesota through a Minnesota State Arts Board Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.